The Tanker MV Australia

 The wreck sat in it's final resting place for some time with the bow section exposed and local Hatteras Islanders took full advantage of the opportunity to visit the site and liberate anything of value that was available above the water level.
 Eventually, the tanker slipped beneath the sea and due to her location was targeted for clearing operations as a hazard to navigation.
 The wreck was dragged to provide at least 42 feet of clearance and the site subjected to practice bombing runs by pilots in training from Cherry Point.

-Later one of the MV Australia crewmen killed in this action, William J. Johnson, 2nd Assistant Engineer, had a liberty ship named in his honor which was launched by his widow.
-William Johnson was the only licensed Merchant Mariner who perished, the other non-licensed crewman that perished were; Ages H. Haywood (Jr. Engr.), Johan B. Nyholm (Pumpman), William D. Swann (Wiper).
+William Johnson was the only licensed Merchant Mariner who perished, the other non-licensed crewmen that perished were; Ages H. Haywood (Jr. Engr.), Johan B. Nyholm (Pumpman), William D. Swann (Wiper).
 During WWII the Texaco Company lost 9 vessels under their flag and 202 Texaco crewman perished as a result of enemy action.

 Diving the Australia

-Sandtiger guards the Australia enginesUntil a few years ago, the Australia was visited infrequently and it still takes the right combination of weather and current to get a dive here.
+In the early days of Hatteras diving, the Australia was visited infrequently and it still takes the right combination of weather and current to get a dive here.
 The Australia has given up many treasures and will likely give up more over time.
 Over the seasons some beautiful plates, gauges, and portholes have been recovered and sharks posed for those divers taking their cameras down.
 On several dives we have encountered well over 100 sharks on the wreck and then strangely, we often will find none at the tanker.
 The Australia is one of our favorite wrecks; maybe it's fitting that sea conditions only allow sporadic diving; it keeps us coming back for more.

 There is a large scale model of the MV Australia on display at the American Merchant Marine Museum in Kings Point, New York (Long Island), that divers who have visited the actual shipwreck site may be interested in viewing.